sofiaps/nextjs-twitter-clone/README.md

 Try it out at https://twitter-clone-xi-kohl.vercel.app/

-Twitter clone with Google Sign In, Feed page, Post Details and Comments
+Twitter clone with NextJS, Firebase, Google Sign In, Feed page, Post Details and Comments

 (with NewsAPI & RandomUserAPI)